|

 been a life long passion.
 When my mother signed me up for

-her child--she wrote "likes dogs better than people."
+Kindergarten---she had to write one sentence --she wrote "likes dogs better than people."
 So just like

 all little girls who love dogs---from an early age I wanted to be a veterinarian.
 Meanwhile I